TeachBooks/mirror_mude_book/book/optimization/project.md

 $$ \sum_{s \in D}{x_{ijs}} = x_{ij} \quad \forall (i,j) \in A $$

 #### 3. Node flow conservation constraints
 The basic idea of this constraint set is to make sure that the incoming and outgoing flow to and from each node is the same (hence flow conservation) with the exception for origin and destination nodes of the trips where there will be extra outgoing flow (origins) or incoming flow (destinations).
-Think about a traffic intersection, vehicles enter and leave the intersetion when they are moving in the network.
+Think about a traffic intersection, vehicles enter and leave the intersection when they are moving in the network.
 This assures the continuity of the vehicle paths.

 $$ \sum_{j \in N; (i,j) \in A}{ x_{ijs}} - \sum_{j \in N; (j,i) \in A}{ x_{jis}} = d_{is} \quad \forall i \in N, \forall s \in D $$